neelsmith/greeksyntaxannotator/prompting-notes/prompts-fromscratch-2.0.md

 ---

 Beautiful!
 I'd like to make one tweak to the display of the Mermaid graph.
 I'd like to visually distinguish nodes for *implied tokens*  that the user has added.
 Without in any way changing the behavior of the web app, could you color the implied token nodes differently, perhaps with a sort of orange-yellow "caution" color?

+---

+In the menu labelled "Syntactic type:" that users use to set values for the syntactic type when adding a new verbal unit, could you please add an option for "quote" ?